luisschwab/luisschwab.net/content/index.md

 These are my latest blog posts.
 Click [here](/blog) to see all my blog posts.

-{% include "blog/blog_index_5.html" %}
+{% include "blog/post_index_5.html" %}

 ## Lightning Network

 You can open a channel to my node on the lightning network[^ln].
-The minimum channel size is 1M satoshis, the base fee is 0 and the fee rate is dynamic.
+Channels must have >=1M sats, the base fee is 0 and the fee rate is dynamic, based on payment flows.

 - Pubkey: [022e6daa0464a77800ef0ad117497d687e21bab35b15672a7f9de7d8541b042f17](https://mempool.luisschwab.net/lightning/node/022e6daa0464a77800ef0ad117497d687e21bab35b15672a7f9de7d8541b042f17)
 - IPv4 socket: 209.126.80.42:9735